requarks/wiki-docs/dev/themes.md

 yarn build
 ```

-This will generate a new folder named `assets`.
-Copy + Paste this folder to your production server and restart your wiki.
+This will generate a new folder named `assets` along with views under the `/server/views` folder.
+Copy + Paste both folders to your production server and restart your wiki.